contactmridulhere-commits/Multi-Vital-Device/README.md

 ### Calibrating SpO2 properly

 Hold a reference pulse oximeter on one finger and this device on another.
-Run `spo2 ref <value>` at three or more genuinely different saturation levels — a short breath-hold will move it.
+Run `spo2 ref <value>` at three or more genuinely different saturation levels, a short breath-hold will move it.
 Then `spo2 fit`.
 The display switches from `estimate only` to `calibrated`.